Healthy Homes Assessment Taradale

 Taradale Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Taradale and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is required to all Taradale and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove conformance with the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records of their conformance with all Healthy Homes Standards that apply or will be applied throughout the tenancy period of your rental home.

 Starting 1 July 2021

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 From July 1st 2023